The sections below cover FAQs for the process of applying and paying for a permit to park at our four main hospital sites.

 I pay for parking at another Greater Manchester Hospital trust – do I need to apply and pay for a permit to park at NCA staff car parks as well?

-Should you wish to use NCA’s hospital car parking facilities and you hold a valid parking permit with another Greater Manchester NHS Trust such as Manchester University Hospitals NHS Foundation Trust, you’ll be given a free parking permit upon a successful NCA car parking application.
-Evidence of your existing permit will need to be uploaded at the time of applying.
+Should you wish to use NCA’s hospital car parking facilities and you hold a valid parking permit with another Greater Manchester NHS Trust such as Manchester University Hospitals NHS Foundation Trust, you will be given a free parking permit upon a successful NCA car parking application.
+Evidence of your existing valid permit and payment will need to be uploaded at the time of applying.

 How much will the permit cost me?